pixeltris/TwitchAdSolutions/README.md

 ## Applying a solution (uBlock Origin)

-uBlock Origin solutions are single files, suffixed by `ublock-origin.js` e.g. `low-res-ublock-origin.js`.

 - Navigate to the uBlock Origin Dashboard (the extension options)
 - Under the `My filters` tab add `twitch.tv##+js(twitch-videoad)`.
 - Under the `Settings` tab, enable `I am an advanced user`, then click the cog that appears.
 Modify the value of `userResourcesLocation` from `unset` to the full url of the solution you wish to use (if a url is already in use, add a space after the existing url). e.g. `userResourcesLocation https://raw.githubusercontent.com/pixeltris/TwitchAdSolutions/master/dyn/dyn-ublock-origin.js`
+- To ensure uBlock Origin loads the script I recommend that you disable/enable the uBlock Origin extension (or restart your browser).

 ## Applying a solution (userscript)

-Tampermonkey / Greasemonkey can be used on the files suffixed by `user.js` e.g. `low-res.user.js`

-- Viewing one of the userscript files should prompt the given script to be added
+- Viewing one of the userscript files should prompt the given script to be added.

 ## Other solutions / projects